aje220/OptiMOBO/README.md

 # OptiMOBO
 Solve multi-objective optimisation problems using multi-objective bayesian optimisation (MOBO).

 This repo is a toolbox for solving expensive to evaluate multi-objective problems.
-It contains implementations of MOBO methods.
+It contains implementations of MOBO methods;
-The methods include:
+the methods include:

-* **Mono-surrogate.** This uses a single model to optimise.
+* **Generic Mono-surrogate.** This uses a single model to optimise.
 Objective vectors are aggregated into a single scalar value and a Gaussian process is built upon the scalarised values.
-* **Multi-surrogate.** This method uses multiple models.
+* **Generic Multi-surrogate.** This method uses multiple models.
 One model for each objective.
 Multi-objective acquisition functions are used to identify new sample points.
 * **ParEGO.** A mono-surrogate method proposed in 2006.
 This uses evolutionary operators to converge.
 * **ParEGO-C1/C2.** Mono-surrogate methods that feature constraint handling.
-* **EMO.** Multi-surrogate method exploiting probability of improvement.
+* **EMO.** Multi-surrogate method implemented using Hypervolume-based PoI as an acquisition method.
 * **KEEP.** Extension of ParEGO that includes a second surrogate model to improve selection of sample points.

 The methods are written as classes.